Sexual Health: Areas of Focus

 Start here.

-You don't need to have everything figured out before reaching out.
 You don't need a diagnosis, a clear presenting problem, or certainty that therapy is what you need.
 A brief message describing what's going on is enough.
+I respond to everything personally within one to two business days.